Mind the Baby, Mr. Bean: Part Two

-Later on, the baby cries again, and this time, Bean has got nothing to calm him down.
-Bean buys several balloons and ties them to the pram, but, although it succeeds in making the baby stop crying, the balloons carry the pram into the sky.
-In panic after seeing this, Bean steals a bow and arrow from the archery game where he hit the employee, sharpens the tip of the wooden arrow with a pencil sharpener and fires it, bursting some of the balloons and allowing the pram to land softly right in the same spot Bean accidentally took it from, where the baby's mother is reporting the disappearance to the police.
-The mother is reunited with the baby, much to Bean's happiness (though the mother shows confusion when she sees the baby's teddy bear nappy).
-As he watches the happy reunion, Bean realizes he forgot to return the squeaky toy, but decides to keep it as a reminder of his little friend.
+When the baby cries again, Bean buys several balloons and ties them to the pram.
+Though these calm the baby, the balloons lift the pram into the sky.
+In panic, Bean steals a bow and arrow from the archery game where he hit the employee, sharpens the tip of the wooden arrow with a pencil sharpener and fires it, bursting some of the balloons and allowing the pram to land softly right in the same spot Bean accidentally took it from, where the baby's mother is reporting the disappearance to the police.
+The mother is reunited with the baby, much to Bean's happiness (though the mother is confused by the baby's teddy bear nappy).
+As he watches the happy reunion, Bean realises he forgot to return the squeaky toy, but decides to keep it as a reminder of his little friend.
 Bean starts to drive home, unaware that the Doberman, having escaped from the ticket booth, has sneaked into the back of his Mini.
-As he drives off, Bean squeaks the toy once more and the dog barks, scaring Bean.
+While driving off, he squeaks the toy once more to make the dog bark, scaring him.